curran/d3-component/README.md

 ## API Reference

+For usage examples, please have a look at the [tests](test/component-test.js);

 <a href="#component" name="component">#</a> <b>component</b>(<i>tagName</i>[, <i>className</i>])

-Creates a new component generator that manages DOM elements of the specified *tagName*.
+Creates a new component generator that manages and renders into DOM elements of the specified *tagName*.
 Optionally, for more specificity, you may specify a *className*, which will determine the value of the `class` attribute on the DOM elements managed.

 <a href="#component_render" name="component_render" >#</a> <i>component</i>.<b>render</b>([<i>function</i>])